mohitjain/mohitjain/_posts/2013-04-05-how-to-use-git-flow-in-your-projects.markdown

 It will create a new branch with feature namespace is feature/login

-Now work on this branch and keep commiting your code.
+Now work on this branch and keep committing your code.
 Now once done.
 You want to merge it to develop branch.
 Here is the command for the same.

 {% highlight ruby %}